chemacabeza/chemacabeza.github.io/_bash-in-depth/0016-Navigation-and-file-folder-related-commands.md

 To search for files or content within files, `find` helps you locate files based on various criteria like name or modification time, while `grep` lets you search within files for specific patterns or text.
 These search and filtering commands are invaluable when working in larger systems or when tracking down specific information across many files.
 Understanding these core Bash commands equips you to efficiently navigate and manipulate your Linux environment.

 In this chapter we will go a bit deeper into the commands we mentioned and will show a little bit how to use them.
+For a full guide of the commands please refer to the manual page<a id="footnote-2-ref" href="#footnote-2" style="font-size:x-small">[2]</a>.

 Let's begin!